 Corporate Issues that May Signal Layoffs

-Obviously, whenever the organization you work for is having some sort of negative financial issues, you can expect some degree of internal turbulence — from simply rumors of bad things to come to actual bad things occurring.
+Obviously, whenever the organization you work for is having some sort of negative financial issues, you can expect some degree of internal turbulence — from simple rumors and speculation to actual bad things occurring.
 Your goal is to sort through these signs and prepare yourself for the worst scenario.

-- Your company announces weak earnings — weaker (and perhaps showcasing ongoing weakness) earnings than expected.
+- Your company announces weak earnings – earnings lower than expected.
 Every organization has cyclical sales, so this sign alone may not mean too much, but watch for accompanying signs listed below.
 If you work for a publicly traded company, watch for deep drops in stock price and stock analysts’ reports downgrading the company’s value.

-- Your company is rumored to be — or is in — negotiations with another organization that will result in an acquisition or merger.
+- Your company is either rumored to be or is in negotiations with another organization that will result in an acquisition or merger.
 While the word is always that staff will be minimally affected, you should always expect layoffs to result from this type of activity.

 - Your company has announced a variety of cost-cutting measures.
-Implementing one or two of these might simply be good fiscal responsibility, but in combination can signal the start of a very bad situation.
 Cost-cutting can range from reducing spending on office and kitchen supplies to cutting expense accounts and travel budgets to implementing salary, promotion, and/or hiring freezes.

 - Your company begins studying — or worse, implementing — a plan to outsource major functions to overseas suppliers.
 We’ve heard stories of workers actually being asked to travel to the outsourcing company and (unknowingly) train their replacements.